MicrosoftDocs/Viva/Viva/organizational-data-copilot.md

 If you've configured [Organizational Data in Microsoft 365](organizational-data.md), you can view and use your organizational data in the Copilot dashboard (as long as you've got the correct license).
 Use the following information to configure and manage organizational data for the Copilot dashboard.

 ## Licensing
-To access your organizational data in the Copilot dashboard, you need one of the following license:
+To access your organizational data in the Copilot dashboard, you need the following licenses:
 - Microsoft 365 Copilot
 - Viva Insights or Viva Suite